selfcommunity/developers-doc/docs/apireference/v2/legalpage/get_all_last_revisions.md

 ---
-sidebar_label: Get Last Revision of a Legal Page
+sidebar_label: Get All Last Revisions
 sidebar_position: 1
-title: Get Last Revision of a Legal Page
+title: Get All Last Revisions
 ---

-This endpoint retrieves the last revision of a legal page.
+This endpoint retrieves all last revisions of legal pages.

 :::info